ASFHyP3/hyp3-docs/docs/guides/burst_insar_product_guide.md

 Users can request Sentinel-1 Burst InSAR products [On Demand](https://search.asf.alaska.edu/#/?topic=onDemand "https://search.asf.alaska.edu/#/?topic=onDemand" ){target=_blank} in ASF's [Vertex](https://search.asf.alaska.edu/ "https://search.asf.alaska.edu" ){target=_blank} data portal, or make use of our HyP3 [Python SDK](https://hyp3-docs.asf.alaska.edu/using/sdk/ "https://hyp3-docs.asf.alaska.edu/using/sdk" ){target=_blank} or [API](https://hyp3-docs.asf.alaska.edu/using/api/ "https://hyp3-docs.asf.alaska.edu/using/api" ){target=_blank}.
 Input pair selection in Vertex uses either the [Baseline Tool](https://docs.asf.alaska.edu/vertex/baseline/ "https://docs.asf.alaska.edu/vertex/baseline/" ){target=_blank} or the [SBAS Tool](https://docs.asf.alaska.edu/vertex/sbas/ "https://docs.asf.alaska.edu/vertex/sbas" ){target=_blank} search interfaces.

-Users can merge multiple Sentinel-1 Burst InSAR products for their application.
+Users can also merge multiple Sentinel-1 Burst InSAR products together if they're area of interest covers more than one burst.
 Please read the section on [Merge Sentinel-1 Burst InSAR Products](#merge-sentinel-1-burst-insar-products "Jump to the merge section of this document").

 Users are cautioned to read the sections on [limitations](#limitations "Jump to the Limitations section of this document") and [error sources](#error-sources "Jump to the Error Sources section of this document") in InSAR products before attempting to use InSAR data.
 For a more complete description of the properties of SAR, see our [Introduction to SAR](../guides/introduction_to_sar.md "https://hyp3-docs.asf.alaska.edu/guides/introduction_to_sar" ){target=_blank} guide.